azu/eventmit/README.md

 ## Feature

 - A single event object for the event
-- Tiny code base - 20 LOC
+- Tiny code base - less 1Kb
 - Written by TypeScript

 ## Install